-The Company invests excess cash in marketable government agency bonds and commercial paper.
-These investments are included in short-term investments on the balance sheets, classified as available-for-sale and reported at fair value with unrealized gains and losses included in accumulated other comprehensive loss.
+The Company invests excess cash in commercial paper and U.S government sponsored entities - mortgage-backed securities.
+These investments are included in short-term investments on the balance sheets, classified as available-for-sale and reported at fair value with unrealized gains and losses included in accumulated other comprehensive (loss)/gain, net.
 Realized gains and losses on the sale of these securities are recognized in net loss.
-As of June 30, 2023, the Company's short-term investments had converted to cash and cash equivalents.